LINKEDIN (opens in a new window)

 Professor, NICM Health Research Institute

-Professor Bensoussan is one of Australia's prominent complementary medicine researchers with a focus on Chinese medicine research and clinical practice spanning 25 years.
+Emeritus Professor Bensoussan is one of Australia's prominent complementary medicine researchers with a focus on Chinese medicine research and clinical practice spanning 25 years.
 He has received ministerial appointments to several State and Commonwealth committees and has frequently consulted as an expert panel member to national and international agencies.
-Professor Bensoussan was Director of NICM Health Research Institute (2010-2020), Chair of the Advisory Committee for Complementary Medicines of the Australian Therapeutic Goods Administration (2011-14) and served on the National Medicines Policy Committee (2008-11).
+Emeritus Professor Bensoussan was Director of NICM Health Research Institute (2010-2020), Chair of the Advisory Committee for Complementary Medicines of the Australian Therapeutic Goods Administration (2011-14) and served on the National Medicines Policy Committee (2008-11).
 He also serves with the Singapore Health Sciences Authority Expert Panel for Herbal Medicines and has served frequently as a consultant in traditional medicine to the World Health Organization.

-Professor Bensoussan's research contributions, particularly his clinical trials and public health research, have been widely reported.
+Emeritus Professor Bensoussan's research contributions, particularly his clinical trials and public health research, have been widely reported.
 He has published over 160 scientific papers and two books, including a review of acupuncture research (1990) and a major government report on the practice of traditional Chinese medicine in Australia (1996), which led to national regulation of Chinese medicine practitioners in Australia in 2012 – the first western nation to do so.
-Professor Bensoussan has forged a broad network of links with national and international organisations within government and industry, including major collaborative research projects with key institutions in China.
-In 2013, Professor Bensoussan received the prestigious International Award for Contribution to Chinese Medicine, the only recipient outside the People's Republic of China.
+Emeritus Professor Bensoussan has forged a broad network of links with national and international organisations within government and industry, including major collaborative research projects with key institutions in China.
+In 2013, Emeritus Professor Bensoussan received the prestigious International Award for Contribution to Chinese Medicine, the only recipient outside the People's Republic of China.
 In 2014, he was awarded the Lady Cilento Award by the peak Australian industry association recognising an individual's lifetime achievements and outstanding contributions to the industry and community.